Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 What did people eat in the Middle Ages?

-Medieval cuisine is as fascinating as it is bewildering.
-Between lavish, spice-filled banquets and frugal peasant meals, we often get lost in idealized images.
+Medieval cuisine is as fascinating as it is perplexing.
+Between spice-filled banquets and frugal peasant meals, we often get lost in idealized images.
 However, thanks to culinary manuscripts, accounting archives, archaeological excavations, and period treatises, we can now reliably reconstruct the foods consumed in the Middle Ages, between the 13th and 15th centuries.

 A cuisine based on grain